-https://docs.docker.com/storage/volumes/#backup-restore-or-migrate-data-volumes
+23 https://docs.docker.com/storage/volumes/#backup-restore-or-migrate-data-volumes

-6.3.6.2 Deployment upgrade for Docker Compose
+4.3.6.2 Deployment upgrade for Docker Compose

-Docker Compose should only be used to deploy DCT in an evaluation/testing capacity.

-DCT versions 2.0.0 through 6.0.2 running on Docker Compose, that are being upgraded to DCT 7.0.0 or later, may experience potential failure to start post-upgrade, resulting in a "permission denied" error in the logs.
-Operations post-upgrade may also fail with internal errors.
-The issue is due to the UID running the application containers changing from UID 1000 (in DCT 2.0.0 through 6.0.2) to UID 1010 (in DCT 7.0.0 and later).
-Resolving the issues requires the following one-time change and no container restart is required:

-- Change ownership of the volume associated to the gateway container to the new UID: docker exec -u 0 -it <gateway-container-name> chown delphix:delphix /data - If bind mounts have been used to configure DCT, they must grant permission to the user with UID 1010 (GUID 1010) to read/write files, for example: chown 1010:1010 /path/to/nginx/bind/mount
+🔒 Docke A Docker Compose should only be used to deploy DCT in an evaluation/testing capacity. later, the log The is throug chang ersions 2.0.0 through 6.0.2 running on Docker Compose, that are being upgraded to DCT 7.0.0 or may experience potential failure to start post-upgrade, resulting in a "permission denied" error in gs.
+Operations post-upgrade may also fail with internal errors. sue is due to the UID running the application containers changing from UID 1000 (in DCT 2.0.0 gh 6.0.2) to UID 1010 (in DCT 7.0.0 and later).
+Resolving the issues requires the following one-time ge and no container restart is required: Change ownership of the volume associated to the gateway container to the new UID: docker exec -u 0 -it <gateway-container-name> chown</gateway-container-name> delphix:delphix /data 2.
+If bind mounts have been used to configure DCT, they must grant permission to the user with UID 1010 (GUID 1010) to read/write files, for example: chown 1010:1010 /path/to/nginx/bind/mount